 6. You'll Feel Good

-A clean ride ensures a feeling of satisfaction that is hard to deny.
-Mirror-like paint, glossy wheels, and great smelling interiors are just the beginning.
-Studies have shown that your immediate environment and physical surroundings can effect your mood.
+Studies have shown that your immediate environment and physical surroundings can affect your mood.
 In essence, keeping your car looking great can actually lift your spirits.
 Whether you're a casual driver or you embark on routine journeys, it only benefits you to make your ride as enjoyable as possible.
-Driving is supposed to be a pleasurable experience.
+Driving should be a pleasurable experience.
 When your car is somewhere you love to be, you're a better driver -- And that benefits everyone.

 Where Did All Those Swirls Come From?

-Actually, they're not swirls at all.
-They're tiny straight-line scratches that appear to be swirls when illuminated by a round light source - like the sun.
 Micro-scratches and "swirls" are caused by dirt, debris, improper washing techniques, AND - you guessed it - Automatic drive-thru car washes.
-Drive-thru's are generally the "go-to" solution for many drivers but are automatic car washes really safe for your car?
+Drive-thrus are generally the "go-to" solution for many drivers but are automatic car washes really safe for your car?
 Unfortunately, if we're talking about keeping your paint looking great, the answer is NO. Here are a few important things to keep in mind when it comes to using those local automatic car washes.

 Stay Away From Flaps and Brushes